JavaScript framework

 button

-function allowing you to create elements of type button; the properties
+The button function is a shortcut to the element function allowing you to create elements of type button; the properties parameter remains unchanged.
+Its TypeScript signature is as follows:

 input